santiment/academy/README.md

 Note, that we have `src/docs/people.js` file, that contain **author** name, image, his position (description).
 (In future - link to Sanbase profile).
 If you didn't find author name in that file, pls, add info about him/her.

-Here's an example of a metadata block inside markdown file:
+Example of a metadata block inside markdown file:

 ```yaml
 ---